-This week we will discover today the basics of Sound Therapy, particularly in relation to Singing Bowl therapy.
+This week we will discover the basics of Sound Therapy, particularly in relation to Singing Bowl Therapy.

 The people of Tibet around the Himalayan Mountains have practiced and perfected the art of sound therapy through the use of Singing Bowls.
-Singing Bowls, are indeed shaped in the form of a bowl, made from various metals such as bronze, crystals such a quartz.
-The bowls are traditionally hand crafted and sound can be described as similar to the strike of a gong or bell but distinctly different in it’s intensity and duration.
+Singing Bowls, are indeed shaped in the form of a bowl, made from various metals such as bronze, crystals and quartz.
+The bowls are traditionally hand crafted and sounds can be described similar to the strike of a gong or bell but distinctly different in it’s intensity and duration.
 Unlike bells or other percussion instruments, the bowl produces sound when the rim is rubbed in a circular manner with a mallet.

 How does sound therapy work?

-The vibrational sound, or resonance, produced by a singing bowl is not only beautiful to listen to but have a physical benefit to the listener.
+The vibrational sound, or resonance, produced by a singing bowl is not only beautiful to listen to but has a physical benefit to the listener.
 The resonance can be an immune booster, stress reducer, pain reliever and lower blood pressure.
-Because every living beings, non living beings, and even thoughts emit a vibration, the resonance from a Singing Bowl can be used to influence our vibration.
+Because every living beings, non living beings, and even thoughts emit a vibration.
+There forth the resonance from a Singing Bowl can be used to influence our vibration.

 Once considered an alternative therapy, a mystical school or just plain “kooky”, sound therapy has gained medical recognition in the modern world from renowned physicians, such as Dr. Mitchell Gaynor, director of medical oncology and integrative medicine at the Strang-Cornell Cancer Prevention Center in New York.

-Dr. Gaynor found that when he introduced the resonance of Singing Bowls to his cancer patients as a regular regime, the patients were immune systems were stimulated and began to mimic healing.
-Dr. Gaynor concluded that just 20 minutes Sound Therapy was enough to produce healing effects of the biochemical makeup of the human body, such as Immunoglobulins and Interleukin.
+Dr. Gaynor found that when he introduced the resonance of Singing Bowls to his cancer patients as a regular regime, the patients immune systems were stimulated and began to mimic healing.
+Dr. Gaynor concluded that just 20 minutes of Sound Therapy was enough to produce healing effects in the biochemical makeup of the human body, such as Immunoglobulins and Interleukin.

 What is a Session Like?